orchidsoftware/orchid.software/docs/en/docs/custom-template.md

 }
 ```

-The variables `foo` and `bar` will be passed to the `myTemplate` template, containing the already collected `View`, which can be displayed:
+In the `myTemplate.blade.ph`p template, you can access the `foo` and `bar` variables and display the views they contain like this:

 ```html
 <div class="row">